Why Otto ranks among the best robot kits for adults

 All of our robotics kits for adults make for wholly immersive DIY projects.
 Builder Kits provide the tools, mechanics and electronics for assembly, while Maker’s Kits equip you for 3D printing Otto’s external parts.

 Construct Otto with simple mechanical and electronic engineering, or design your own custom build to impress the community.
 You can deploy modern 3D modeling tools to personalize Otto, and then use simple or advanced coding to bring it to life.
-Get help from Scratch AI, borrow from our library of programs, or write unique codes in simple or advanced programming languages.
+Get help from makers, borrow from our library of programs, or write unique codes in simple or advanced programming languages.

 Keep reading to discover 5 reasons why Otto is among the best robot kits for adults, hobbyists, and enthusiasts alike.